ErgoProxy1/TaskOrganizer/Web/TaskOrganizer/src/app/core/readme.md

-Services and singleton components used across the application.
+Services and base components used across the application.
 Also guards, innterceptors, models, etc.